-Norris, "Wages of Bad Accounting: Bosses Got Rich While Companies Borrowed," The New York Times, April 2, 2004, p.
+Norris, "Wages of Bad Accounting: Bosses Got Rich While Companies Borrowed," The Washington Post, April 2, 2004, p.
 C1.
 "Hastert & Pelosi, CPAs, The Washington Post, April 2, 2004, p.
 C1.

+Lewis, Liar's Poker

+Stewart, Den of Theives

+Bruck, The Predators' Ball

-Lewis, Liar's PokerStewart, Den of TheivesBruck, The Predators' BallNorris, "What Fraud?
-All Was Fine At Enron," The New York Times, May 19, 2006, p.
+Norris, "What Fraud?
+All Was Fine At Enron," The Washington Post, May 19, 2006, p.
 C1.
-Periodical and Newspaper Reports on: Enron, World Com, Arthur Anderson, Boeing, Freddie Mac; Elliot Spitzer's (the NY Attorney General) pursuit of illegal corporate activities; NASA and the Columbia and Enterprise Space Shuttle Disasters; Exxon-Mobil's funding of organizations whose purpose is to discredit scientific findings about global warming Levitt, Take on the Street: What Wall Street and Corporate America Don't Want You to Know (2002)

-V. DEMOCRACY, POLITICS, & PUBLIC SERVICE: RELIGION AND ETHICS IN THE 21st CENTURY

-12. Religion, Moral Values and "Framing" in Politics (Nov.
-21)

-How does packaging George Bush as the Strict Father give him "moral authority"?
+Periodical and Newspaper Reports on:

+Enron, World Com, Arthur Anderson, Boeing, Freddie Mac Elliot Spitzer's (the NY Attorney General) pursuit of illegal corporate activities NASA and the Columbia and Enterprise Space Shuttle Disasters Exxon-Mobil and other oil companies funding of phony organizations whose purpose is to discredit scientific findings about global warming Levitt, Take on the Street: What Wall Street and Corporate America Don't Want You to Know (2002) Partnoy, Infectious Greed: How Deceit and Risk Corrupted the Financial Markets (2004) Weiner: What Goes Up: The Uncensored History of Modern Wall Street as Told by the Brokers, Bankers, and CEO's (2005) VI.
+DEMOCRACY, POLITICS, & PUBLIC SERVICE: RELIGION AND ETHICS IN THE 21st CENTURY 12.
+Religion, Moral Values and "Framing" in Politics (Thur.
+Aug.
+3) How does packaging George Bush as the Strict Father give him "moral authority"?
 How does this moral authority serve as a shield against "facts" and opposition?
 What benefits and risks does the intertwining of religion and politics hold for American democracy?
+Required Reading:

-Required Reading: George Lakoff, don't think of an elephant: Know your Values and Frame the Debate (2004)
+George Lakoff, don't think of an elephant: Know you Values and Frame the Debate (2004) Recommended Reading:

 Freidman, "Leading by (Bad) Example," The New York Times, Oct.
-19, 2005 Meacham, American Gospel: God, The Founding Fathers, and the Making of a Nation (2006) Fowler, New Engagement: evangelical political thought, 1966-1976 (1982) Hertzke, Echoes of Discontent: Jesse Jackson, Pat Robertson, and the resurgence of populism (1992) Fowler, Greening of Protestant Thought (1995) Hertzke, Representing God in Washington: the role of religious lobbies in the American polity (1998) Fowler and Hertzke, Religion and Politics in America: Faith, Culture, and Strategic Choices (2004)
+19, 2005 Fowler, New Engagement: evangelical political thought, 1966-1976 (1982) Hertzke, Echoes of Discontent: Jesse Jackson, Pat Robertson, and the resurgence of populism (1992) Fowler, Greening of Protestant Thought (1995) Hertzke, Representing God in Washington: the role of religious lobbies in the American polity (1998) Fowler and Hertzke, Religion and Politics in America: Faith, Culture, and Strategic Choices (2004) Instructions for Papers; PUAD 700 Format: